Tilda Swinton as Orlando in Sally Potter’s 1993 film adaptation.

 The most striking of Orlando’s early attempts to wed language to object comes out of his attempt to define love.
 As he struggles, he realizes that he cannot separate any one concept or object from the thousands of other concepts, objects, memories, and people it connects to so that “the thought of love would be all ambered over with snow and winter; with log fires burning; with Russian women, gold swords, and the bark of stags; with old King James’ slobbering and fireworks and sacks of treasure in the holds of Elizabethan sailing ships” (100-101).
 “The thing itself” eludes capture by language—he can only figure it by the things adjacent to it.
 Realizing his plight, he laments that

-“every single thing, once he tried to dislodge it from its place in his mind, he found thus cumbered with other matter like the lump of glass which, after a year at the bottom of the sea, is grown about with bones and dragonflies, and coins and the tresses of drowned women” (102),
+every single thing, once he tried to dislodge it from its place in his mind, he found thus cumbered with other matter like the lump of glass which, after a year at the bottom of the sea, is grown about with bones and dragonflies, and coins and the tresses of drowned women (102),

 producing the first in his series of attempts to describe the gap between language and its object in an image.
 As he moves from the specific instance of describing love, to the general attempt to capture anything in words, Orlando is already in the process of rewriting, revising the amber to grown-about glass.
 Though both amber and glass are translucent, amber preserves with a perfect transparency whatever it encases, creating and maintaining a stasis, while the lump of glass is obscured by the objects which have grown about it and act upon and change the glass itself.
-The images and words with which one approaches the object in order to try and describe it and bridge the gap between nature and language do not, in surrounding the object, preserve it forever and perfectly as amber does, but rather, in surrounding it, act upon it as well, changing it, and stymying attempts at marrying object and word.
+The images and words with which one approaches the object in order to try and describe it and bridge the gap between nature and language do not, in surrounding the object, preserve it forever and perfectly as amber does, but rather act upon it as well, changing it, and stymying attempts at marrying object and word.
 Amber is too clear, too perfect.
 A thing seen through amber is immediately recognizable through its encasement—which simply surrounds it, being entirely secondary to the viewer who looks for the thing preserved inside.
-The glass, having been at the bottom of the sea a year, is an unrecognizable lump which, unlike a fly trapped in amber, cannot be seen up close—both because it is obscured by coins, bones, tresses, and dragon-flies and because the viewer is kept at a distance by the fact of the glass being on ocean’s bottom.
+The glass, having been at the bottom of the sea a year, is an unrecognizable lump which, unlike a fly trapped in amber, cannot be seen up close—both because it is obscured by coins, bones, tresses, and dragon-flies and because the viewer is kept at a distance by the fact of the glass being on the ocean’s bottom.
 Amber can be held, approached, examined—old glass which has become a part of the seabed cannot (except under special circumstances, which were certainly not attainable in Elizabethan England).
 Thus Orlando discards the image in favor of one in which the object is unapproachable, at a distance, and constructed by and wedded to a thousand adjacent ideas and images, so that object and attempted representation are given equal precedence in a struggle to marry the two.

 The implications of the lump of glass go further when the four things which Orlando sets to growing about the lump are examined.
 No transparent amber these, they complicate the image with their fantastical overtones—the dragonflies living (or dead?) at the bottom of the sea, the “tresses” of the drowned women (“tresses” immediately bringing to mind both seaweed (“mermaids’ tresses”) and mermaids themselves), the coins (which hearken back to the “sacks of treasure in the holds of Elizabethan sailing ships”)—and their odor of death.
 “The thing itself,” the glass, is of another realm: it resides at the bottom of the sea, far beyond reach, obscured by fantasy, wedded to death, welded to bones, and festooned in drowned women’s hair.
 In trying to separate the thing itself from its surroundings, it itself would be lost—chipped off bones and coins taking with them shards of glass and leaving fissures behind.
 Language, as it approaches that which it attempts to describe, can, at best, surround the object, grow into and around it, allowing the object to be known by association, but never as it is.
 Language, and we who rely on it, are thus held at a distance, confined to the sea’s surface, looking down and seeing only a mass of associations.